 10. Mentor.
 Find a mentor or be a mentor.

 11. Asking Questions.
 Lou Holtz said, "I never learn anything talking.
-I one learn things when I ask questions."
+I only learn things when I ask questions."
 Ask the right questions at the right time.

 12. Learn by Doing.
 "Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn," said Benjamin Franklin.